Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: System Level Techniques for Energy Efficiency

 ARM SoCs are typically partitioned into multiple voltage domains allowing for independent power control of devices and independent DVFS.
 Additionally voltage regulators are organized hierarchically so that the Linux Regulator framework can be used by software to indicate when components are idle and do not need clock/power.
 This allows for system level power collapse.
 Power collapse of an IP or group of IPs is made possible by this partitioning and hierarchical clock and voltage framework.
 The focus is always to reduce the number of always-on power domains on a platform and allow as many domains as possible to be turned off.
 Software orchestrates these dynamic power plane management based on the usage scenario - device drivers manage the clock and power to respective hardware and OS software manages system level power domains.
 The common system low power states on ARM SoCs are: \begin{itemize} \item \textbf{S2R}: Here the entire system is off except for components like wake-up logic and internal SRAMs \item \textbf{Low Power Audio}: Most SoCs support a special low power audio state to minimize power consumption for use cases like “screen off user listening to music”.
 The internal audio SRAM, DRAM, DMA and I2S Controller are only active (audio power domain is ON).
 CPU/dedicated DSP wakes up periodically to process the audio data and the display remains off. \item \textbf{Low Power Display}: Another common use case is when the modem, display and audio are only active during a voice call.
-This is handled by a low power display state. \end{itemize} Suspend-to-Disk, which is a common feature in larger laptops and desktops, is generally not supported on ARM based tablets/mobiles due to large resume latencies.
+This is handled by a low power display state. \end{itemize} Several other similar low power states are supported based on the low power usage scenario (low power sensing, low power voice call).
+Suspend-to-Disk, which is a common feature in larger laptops and desktops, is generally not supported on ARM based tablets/mobiles due to large resume latencies.